Cystoscopy Procedure in Jacksonville, FL

 - There are large amounts of blood or blood clots in your urine

 - While urinating you notice intense pain that lasts for more than two days

 Depending on the particular patient and their physician, some individuals may be consulted about their cystoscopy results immediately after it is over.
 Others, especially those that have been under general anesthesia during their procedure, will be given their results later on.
 Your doctor may also need to wait until additional testing has been finished on any samples that may have been taken during your cystoscopy.

+The board-certified urologist at McIver Clinic specialize in performing the cystoscopy procedure for patients in Jacksonville, FL.
 If you would like to learn more about the cystoscopy procedure or would like to schedule a consultation, contact the McIver Clinic today at (904) 355-6583.